About Laura Vogel, LCSW

 For a long time, I believed therapy was about fixing yourself.

-But that approach never felt right to me.
-It created more pressure and more shame, and it didn’t lead to the kind of change I was looking for—either personally or professionally.
-It led to a lot of stuckness and frustration, and I wonder if that’s where you currently are.
+But that approach never felt quite right to me.
+It created more pressure, more self-monitoring, and more shame, and it didn’t lead to the kind of change I was actually looking for, either personally or professionally.
+It often led to stuckness and frustration, and I wonder if that feels familiar.

-When I was introduced to Internal Family Systems (IFS or ‘parts work’), and began experiencing it as a client myself, something shifted.
-I began to see that what I had always called “perfectionism” wasn’t simply my personality.
-It was a part of me, a part that had taken on the job of keeping me safe, successful, and worthy.
-It worked incredibly hard, and it made sense that it did.
-Instead of trying to silence that part or push past it, which I had tried for years, I started getting curious about it.
+When I was introduced to Internal Family Systems (IFS or parts work), something shifted.
+I began to see that what I had always called “perfectionism” wasn’t just a personality trait.
+It was a part of me that had taken on the job of keeping me safe, capable, and worthy.
+Instead of trying to silence it or push past it, I started getting curious about it.
 What was it protecting?
-Why did it have to work so relentlessly?
-This is what I mean when I say going beyond surface level
+Why was it working so hard?

 What we often label as overthinking, self-criticism, or burnout are not character flaws.
 They are protective patterns that developed for a reason.
-They helped you function and achieve.
-But they can also leave you feeling tense, disconnected, or like you’re always striving for a version of yourself that never quite arrives.
+They helped you function and achieve, but they can also leave you feeling tense, disconnected, or always reaching for something just out of reach.

 Specializing in…